VitBenton88/bamazon/README.md

 The 'Add to Inventory' option allows the user to update the quantity of an item in the database of products.

 After selecting this option, a table containing the available items for purchase will display and you will be prompted for the **Product ID** of the product you would like to update the quantity of:

+*This prompt contains validation; only correct product IDs will be accepted!*

 ![Update Quantity](/images/updateQuantity.jpg?raw=true "Update Quantity")

 After submitting a Product ID, you will be prompted for the new quantity of the selected item.

 *Remember, the number you are providing is the **new quantity**, it will not be added to the existing quantity.*

+*This prompt contains validation; only numeric values will be accepted!*

 After submitting the new quantity, a confirmation will appear and an updated table displaying the available items for purchase will display. *This table will contain the updated quantity.*